 - What was the attitude toward sex in your family?
 Was it talked about? - Where did you learn about sex? - Have you fully disclosed your sexual history to your partner?
-If not, why not? - Has lack of affection or sexual dissatisfaction ever been a factor for you in the breakup of a relationship? - Discuss your views on pornography. - Have you discussed family planning?
+If not, why not? - Has lack of affection or sexual dissatisfaction ever been a factor for you in the breakup of a relationship? - Discuss your views on pornography. - Have you discussed family planning and/or birth control?